mundl/lfstat/pkg/RcmdrPlugin.lfstat/cran-comments.md

 * win-builder (devel and release)

 ## R CMD check results
-There were no ERRORs, no WARNINGs and one NOTE when running R CMD check locally.
+There were no ERRORs, no WARNINGs and one NOTE when running R CMD check.

 * checking CRAN incoming feasibility ...
 Note_to_CRAN_maintainers
 Maintainer: 'Tobias Gauster <t.gauster@boku.ac.at>'

-win-builder reported:
-Possibly mis-spelled words in DESCRIPTION:
-  Rcmdr (3:8, 11:26)
-  lfstat (11:55)

-These are not mis-spelled:
-* WMO is the abbreviation of World Meteorological Organisation
-* lfstat is the package name of the upstream dependecy
-* checking CRAN incoming feasibility ...
-NOTE

 ## Downstream dependencies
 There are no downstream dependencies.